 What do you miss most about the good old days of home video?
 Cover art is something that stands out – it made that oh so joyous experience of choosing your rental all the more joyous.
 Choice is the second thing that springs to mind.
 Sometimes you would arrive home on a Saturday evening and be thoroughly disappointed with a movie that promised so much and delivered so little.
 But that was part of the fun, particularly when you unearthed the kind of gem that you couldn’t wait to rent again.

 One thing that could never disappoint was the series of similarly-themed trailers that teased you into your night of viewing.
 If one obsolete profession ranks as the most disheartening, it is that of the trailer voice-over guy.
-That son of a bitch could sell you on anything, not matter how cruddy.
+That man could sell you on anything, no matter how cruddy.
 There were plenty of lacklustre films out there, but sub-par trailers were few and far between.

 In the second of a series of articles, VHS Revival looks back at some of horror‘s most exemplary trailers.
 This time we are focusing on the best trailers of the horror franchise.
 How many do you remember?

 At a time when slasher movies exploded onto the mainstream, director Sam Raimi became infamous for a different kind of ‘Video Nasty’.
 One of the 72 films banned by the BBFC, supernatural horror The Evil Dead is a grungy effort that oozes malevolence, featuring a series of gruesome sequences that left the censorship boards reeling.
 Unlike the majority of its banished peers, the movie is a low-budget triumph in the tradition of Romero, Hooper and Carpenter, introducing a young, up-and-coming director of considerable talent.